 Plan playdates accordingly

 If there are parents you’d prefer not to engage with extensively, you can often make an appropriate plan ahead of time to make sure you don’t get boxed into an interaction you’d rather avoid.
 Playdates at home, for example, lead to more conversation than an outing to the park.
-For playdates with parents whom you’re not in the mood to sit back and chat with, go for options that will keep you active and focused on Baby, like running around outdoors, while still allowing for him to play with his new friend.
+For playdates with parents whom you’re not in the mood to sit back and chat with, go for options that will keep you active and focused on Baby, like running around outdoors, while still allowing for them to play with their new friend.

 Just because your children are friends doesn’t mean you and the parents need to become BFFs, too.
 If a parent starts calling you too often, or showing up unannounced to chat, it may be time to set some limits.
 A tactful way to approach this might be letting the person know you’re pleased about your child’s friendship with theirs, but unfortunately, you’re quite busy, so you’ll look forward to catching up at the next playdate.

-Ultimately, it’s important to keep Baby’s best interests in mind when dealing with his friends’ parents.
+Ultimately, it’s important to keep Baby’s best interests in mind when dealing with their friends’ parents.
 You don’t need to meet for coffee while they’re at daycare, nor do you have to invite them to your next dinner party, but making an effort to maintain a positive relationship can help your child’s friendships flourish.
-Interacting with his peers is crucial for Baby’s development, so if there is no risk of harm associated with the relationship, take the advice you’d give to your child and try to find the best in the person.
+Interacting with their peers is crucial for Baby’s development, so if there is no risk of harm associated with the relationship, take the advice you’d give to your child and try to find the best in the person.
 You might end up pleasantly surprised!